barn2plugins/posts-data-table/readme.txt

 = 1.4.4 =
 Release date 18 November 2023

-* Fix: Table doesn't show when the pro version is activated
+* Fix: Table doesn't show when other Barn2 plugins are activated

-= 1.4.3 =
-Release date 16 November 2023

-* Dev: Updated internal libraries
-* Dev: Tested up WordPress 6.4

 See changelog.txt for more details.